-The NPL was measured as of June 30, 2015, and the TPL used to calculate the NPL was determined by an actuarial valuation as of July 1, 2015.
-The Station's proportion of the NPL was based on the Station's contributions received by TRS during the measurement period July 1, 2014, through June 30, 2015, relative to the total employer contributions received from all of TRS' participating employers.
+The net pension liability was measured as of June 30, 2016, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of July 1, 2016.
+Therefore, no update procedures were used to roll forward the total pension liability to the measurement date.
+The Station's proportion of the net pension liability was based on the Station's contributions received by TRS during the measurement period July 1, 2015, through June 30, 2016, relative to the total employer contributions received from all of TRS' participating employers.